ruricolist/overlord-cli/README.md

     (overlord-cli:stop-server)

-You can start the server however you like – in its own process, in a REPL you have running, or so forth – but beware: currently Overlord should only be used in one Lisp process at a time.
+You can start the server however you like – in its own process, in a REPL you have running, or so forth – but beware: currently Overlord should only be used in one Lisp process at a time (concurrent Lisp processes in different implementation are OK, however).

 ## Building the client executable